Our Homes: NPH Haiti

 Poorest country in the Western Hemisphere; political instability; frequent natural disasters

-- St. Hélène Foyer, the main children’s home, is located 5,000 feet above sea level in Kenscoff, about 25 miles from the capital of Port-au-Prince.
+St. Hélène Foyer, the main children’s home, is 25 miles from Port-au-Prince in Kenscoff

-- Kay St. Germaine, Kay Gabriel and Kay Elaine are rehabilitation outpatient centers providing therapy and educating children and adults with neurological disabilities.
+Community Programs include three rehabilitation outpatient centers providing therapy and education to children and adults with neurological disabilities

 Did You Know?

 - Kenson Kaas, National Director of Childcare, is an Hermano Mayor (“Older Brother”), who was raised at the home.

 - As a result of the 2010 earthquake, NPH/NPFS Haiti suffered the tragic loss of staff, volunteers and family members, as well as extensive facility damage.
 Despite these losses, by year’s end, they assisted over one million people.

 - St. Hélène Foyer in Kenscoff is home to nearly 300 children.
 Situated on 15 acres, it features residential cottages, a chapel, farm, clinic and school (grades K – 10).
 More than 750 students from the community attend the NPH school.

 - Father Wasson Angels of Light in Tabarre provides a home, clinic and school (grades K – 12) for vulnerable and displaced children.
 More than 100 children live on site and nearly 1,800 attend the school.

 - St. Damien Pediatric Hospital in Tabarre was founded in 1989 and is the only hospital dedicated to pediatric and prenatal care in Haiti.
 The staff provides critical services to high-risk pregnant women, as well as babies and children suffering from chronic medical conditions.

 - Don Bosco in Tabarre is a higher education program supporting nearly 700 youths who graduated from St. Hélène and are attending high